-It might seem like an oxymoron, but carnivore in this case doesn't mean meat eater.
-Carnivore is a biological order that includes groups like bears, dogs, and cats, and while these animals are generally carnivores, some are omnivores, and some are vegetarians.
-Red pandas are classified as carnivores because they're descended from the same ancestors as the other carnivores, but they rarely eat anything other than bamboo and a few insects.
+It might seem like an oxymoron, but carnivore in this case doesn’t mean meat eater.
+Carnivora is the biological order including groups like bears, dogs, and cats, and while these animals are generally carnivores, some are omnivores, and some are vegetarians.
+Red pandas are classified as carnivores because they’re descended from the same ancestors as the other carnivores, but they rarely eat anything other than bamboo and a few insects.
 And while giant pandas eat all of a bamboo plant, red pandas eat only the young leaves.
 Because this is such a nutritionally poor food source, they need to spend 13 hours a day eating and looking for food and can lose upwards of 15 percent of their body weight in winter.

 But their tails add as much as 18 inches to their length.
 Red pandas live solitary lives in trees, high up in the mountains, so they wrap those big, bushy tails around themselves to keep warm.
 (They also use them for balance.)